davmixcool/angular2-typescript-gulp/README.md

 The application should be displayed in the browser.

-> Ctrl + C  to stop gulp server on windows
+> Ctrl + C

+To stop gulp server on windows

-> Command + C  to stop gulp server on OSX
+> Command + C

-The gulp server should stop
+To stop gulp server on OSX

 Resources
 ---------